CaseyJScalf/360-Photosphere-Embed-on-Squarespace/README.md

 # 360-Photosphere-Embed-on-Squarespace
 Simple code to make use of a 360º photosphere on a Squarespace page.

+Big thanks for A-Frame for making it all happen with great examples! https://aframe.io/examples/showcase/sky/

 Read more on the blog post: https://www.caseyjscalf.com/blog/2022/3/21/360-photosphere-embed-on-squarespace-9dfhr

 1) Find yourself a 360º photosphere image that is “flat”.
 Like the one below.